 - documentary evidence demonstrating the nominating employer’s satisfaction of Training Benchmarks.

-The Employer Nomination Application and the Subclass 187 Visa Application are both lodged and processed in Australia at DIAC irrespective of whether the visa applicant is onshore or offshore.
+The Employer Nomination Application and the Subclass 187 Visa Application are both lodged and processed in Australia at the Department of Home Affairs.

-The Employer Nomination needs to be lodged with and approved by a Regional Certifying Body (RCB) prior to lodgement with the DIAC.
+The Employer Nomination needs to be lodged with and approved by a Regional Certifying Body (RCB) prior to lodgement with the Department of Home Affairs.

 The RCB approval process may include labour market testing of the nominated position.
 In particular the RCB will need to assess if there is a genuine need for the position and the position cannot be filled by an Australian citizen or permanent resident who is living in the same local area.
 This may involve the provision of labour market testing documentary evidence.